-2. Do I want to make a statement by buying a certain brand or do I simply plan to stick to corporate dress code?
+2. Do I want to make a statement by buying a certain brand or do I simply plan to stick to the corporate dress code?

-3. How good are the four or five models that actually made into my short-list in keeping their resale value?
+3. How good are the four or five models that made into my short-list in keeping their resale value?
 And how much will I lose if I find that the model of choice doesn’t fit my wrist well and I decide to flip it?

 Perhaps, I would feel more inspired if the case featured some more elaborated finish, but, in its price range, it’s okay.

 Its decorated dial features more or less standard layout with the sub-dial at 6 o’clock occupied by a simple calendar indicator and the moon phase display located between X and XI o’clock, closer to the chapter ring.

 So far, the face is available only in two color variations: a silvered one, and an anthracite-toned, but both are legible and contrasting enough for most circumstances.

 As usual, there is no lume present neither on the hands, nor on the hour markers, but I don’t think that this is going to be a problem.

 According to the Swiss company, the Maestro Moonphase will be powered by the caliber RW4500 automatic movement, which is based on a Sellita blank caliber (probably, a modified SW200.)
 Sellita makes good quality mechanisms that are designed to occupy the market niche, which is soon to be vacated by ETA that gradually halts selling their blank calibers to third-party manufacturers.
 The movement is reliable enough and if you happen to have a good service station in your hometown to properly care about the mechanism, you are golden.